canonical/netbox/docs/configuration/security.md

 Default: True

 If disabled, the values of API tokens will not be displayed after each token's initial creation.
-A user **must** record the value of a token immediately upon its creation, or it will be lost.
+A user **must** record the value of a token prior to its creation, or it will be lost.
 Note that this affects _all_ users, regardless of assigned permissions.

 ---